 There are two interface styles available for the UI which is a nice addition.
-Style one uses blue as the primary color and the main menu is in a horizontal layout.
-Style two uses orange as the primary color and its main menu has a vertical orientation.
+Style one uses blue as the primary colour and the main menu is in a horizontal layout.
+Style two uses orange as the primary colour and its main menu has a vertical orientation.

 The control wheel has a good feel to it with stepped rotation but sometimes one click on the wheel will jump two lines on the screen.
 Perhaps a future firmware update might be able to improve this somewhat.

-One feature of the C18 which you don’t often see in the entry level players is lock screen button function custimization.
+One feature of the C18 which you don’t often see in the entry-level players is lock screen button function customization.
 You can choose which buttons are usable while the screen is turned off.
 The available options are:

 - basic playback (play/pause/FF/Rewind/volume)